Dawson-Field/USU_coursework/fourth_down_model/README.md

 - Implement a web interface for easy access to team categorizations
 - Expand analysis to include other critical game decisions
 - Add historical trend analysis of team decision-making styles

-## License

-This project is open source and available for research and educational purposes.